 Full disclosure: We are not medical professionals and don’t play them on the internet.
 All the information here is for research and educational purposes only.

 What is testosterone & why do men need it?

 In short, testosterone is the hormone in a man’s body that differentiates him from a woman.

 It plays an important role during puberty and if you were like me it gave you acne, embarrassing moments in gym class and made your voice go from high to deep and back again in one sentence.

-Testosterone is created in the testes (otherwise known as your balls) and is associated with sex drive, aggression, competitiveness and risk taking.
+Testosterone is created in the testes (colloquially known as the balls) and is associated with sex drive, aggression, competitiveness and risk-taking.